High Weald Nature and Community Fund

 Aims and example projects

 The High Weald Nature and Community Fund has four main criteria, and your application must meet at least one of them.
-It aims to:

-• CREATE new wildlife-friendly green spaces, including community gardens, pocket parks, allotments, community orchards, and school growing spaces, particularly in towns and villages.
+• Create new wildlife-friendly green spaces, including community gardens, pocket parks, allotments, community orchards, and school growing spaces, particularly in towns and villages.

-• ENGAGE communities in the management of green spaces for nature and food growing, increase volunteer participation in environmental projects, and provide resources and training for community-led conservation efforts.
+• Engage communities in the management of green spaces for nature and food growing, increase volunteer participation in environmental projects, and provide resources and training for community-led conservation efforts.

 A group of people doing conservation work outdoors